 - Eye for details

-The boot camp also discussed about Social Media Management.
-There are a lot of Social Media sites nowadays; Facebook, Twitter, Youtube, Linkedin, Pinterest etc. And a lot of business today uses Social Media to popularized their company, increased revenue, reduced cost and to brand building.
-Some companies hires a Virtual Assistant to do the Social Media jobs for them and there are Social Media tools to do the task quickly, these are Hootsuite, Buffer Apps, UberVu, Shoutlet, Simply Measured, Viralheat.
-The other topic that the Boot Camp discussed are the difference between East and West.
+The boot camp also discussed Social Media Management.
+There are a lot of Social Media sites nowadays; Facebook, Twitter, Youtube, Linkedin, Pinterest, etc. And a lot of business today uses Social Media to popularized their company, increased revenue, reduced cost, and to brand building.
+Some companies hire a Virtual Assistant to do the Social Media jobs for them and there are Social Media tools to do the task quickly, these are Hootsuite, Buffer Apps, UberVu, Shoutlet, Simply Measured, Viralheat.
+The other topic that the Boot Camp discussed is the difference between East and West.

 - Boss (people with higher position)

 - Action takers (longer)